 Atraumatic or spontaneous splenic rupture is rare, especially when compared to traumatic splenic rupture.

 The pathogenesis of atraumatic splenic rupture is not well understood.
-Splenomegaly is present in almost all patients (~95%), although rupture of normal spleens (both in size and underlying histology) do occur 3.
+Splenomegaly is present in almost all patients (~95%), although rupture of normal spleens (both in size and underlying histology) does occur 3.

-There are a wide range of underlying causes 1,2:
+There is a wide range of underlying causes 1,2:

 - haematological malignancies, e.g. lymphoma, leukaemia (~15%)